16th Street World War I Memorial Trees

-The World War I 16th Street Memorial Trees, honoring the lives of District of Columbia residents lost in World War I, is located on 16th Street NW in Washington, D.C. between Alaska Avenue and Varnum Street.
-It originally consisted of more than 500 trees and markers representing the D.C. men and women who died in conflict.
+The World War I 16th Street Memorial Trees, honoring the lives of District of Columbia residents killed in World War I, are located on 16th Street NW in Washington, D.C., between Alaska Avenue and Varnum Street.
+A gift to the city from the D.C. department of the American Legion, the memorial originally consisted of 507 trees and markers, one for each resident known to have perished during the war.